 The big question surrounding craft beer at the moment is this: What defines a beer as a craft beer?
-Searching in Google (the worlds knowledge source) you’ll find craft beer defined as such:
+Search in Google (the world's knowledge source) and you’ll find craft beer defined as such:

 Craft Beer: A beer made in a traditional or non-mechanized way by a small brewery.